-Before jumping into conclusions and thinking about the worst-case scenarios, there are a few things you need to check.
+Before jumping to conclusions and thinking about the worst-case scenarios, there are a few things you need to check.
 Checking these may seem totally ridiculous, but these situations are completely realistic and are easy to fix.

-You’re pushing the slide-out switch trying to extend or retract your slide outs.
-But, they just won’t budge.
+You’re pushing the slide-out switch trying to extend or retract your slide-outs.
+But they just won’t budge.
 In that case, before assuming that somethings wrong with the switch, make sure that your batteries are fully charged.

 If your RV doesn’t have the juice, your slide-outs won’t budge!

 If you push your slide-out button but nothing happens, double-check and make sure that the path of the slide-out is not blocked.
 Something stuck in your slide out can be an easy fix.
 So go check before pulling your switchboard apart looking for switch related problems.